 Oculus Rift history is not long.
 Virtual reality history, however, is much longer.
-Oculus Rift was invented by guy called Palmer Luckey, co-founder of Oculus VR®.
+Oculus Rift was invented by a guy called Palmer Luckey, co-founder of Oculus VR®.
 He was a self-taught engineer, a hacker, and an electronics enthusiast.

 He was able to get quite a good amount of money by buying broken phones, fixing them, and then reselling for a higher price.
 By doing so he managed to have the largest private virtual reality HMD collection in the world.
 He studied them carefully, trying to understand what they did wrong and what right.
 By the time he finished, he already had plans to distribute his own made head-mounted display to other VR enthusiasts, who were actually a dying breed at that time.

 He started the Kickstarter for Oculus Rift with a plan to make only around 100 of them.
-He basically wanted to get money to buy all the necessary components that were required for 100 HMD’s, and then later on sell them to VR enthusiasts.
+He basically wanted to get money to buy all the necessary components that were required for 100 HMD’s, and then, later on, sell them to VR enthusiasts.
 The name “Oculus Rift” was actually created for the following reasons, taken from the VR forum:

 I am listing the organization as “Oculus”, I plan on using that name on my VR projects from here on out.
 The HMD itself is tentatively titled “Rift”, if you have better ideas, let me know.
 I based it on the idea that the HMD creates a rift between the real world and the virtual world, though I have to admit that it is pretty silly.

-That was the right decision, as Carmack decided announce Oculus Rift to the world at E3 demoing Doom 3 BFG Edition with the head-mounted display.
+That was the right decision, as Carmack decided to announce Oculus Rift to the world at E3 demoing Doom 3 BFG Edition with the head-mounted display.
 That’s when everything skyrocketed.
 From 50 or 60 people, who were interested in the Kickstarter, rose an interest of 1000’s of people.
 By seeing this success, Palmer dropped out of college and pursued the road to virtual reality.

 Making an Oculus VR® Company

 From all the hype that Oculus Rift got from E3 with the help from Carmack, it stirred some interest from seasoned tech professionals Brendan Iribe and Mike Antonov.
-From all the following meetups with these people, Brendan became a CEO and Antonov as chief software architect.
+From all the following meetups with these people, Brendan became a CEO and Antonov as a chief software architect.
 That helped the Oculus company tremendously, as it allowed them to make a lot more HMD’s than initially planned for.

 All of the success allowed them to expand their company tremendously.
 They were making more HMD’s than ever before.
-All the people who have tried Oculus Rift, were completely and utterly impressed by it, even Gabe Newell had some praises to throw at it.
+All the people who have tried Oculus Rift were completely and utterly impressed by it, even Gabe Newell had some praises to throw at it.
 But, the hard part wasn’t making a hardware for it.
-The challenging part was to make it developer friendly, so because of that, Oculus team hired some smart software engineers to add their touch to the masterpiece.
-Luckily, due to unexpected success of the Kickstarter, hiring more talented people was not a problem.
+The challenging part was to make it developer friendly, so because of that, the Oculus team hired some smart software engineers to add their touch to the masterpiece.
+Luckily, due to the unexpected success of the Kickstarter, hiring more talented people was not a problem.

 The First Development Kit Available